 - The typical Western diet, high in refined carbohydrates, fats, and animal protein sources, have been linked to gut microbiome imbalance and poor health outcomes.
 Choosing a Mediterranean style of dietary intake, rich in whole grains, pulses (such as beans and lentils), plenty of fruit and vegetables, and more modest amounts of lean protein (such as fish) and healthy oils (such as olive oil) will have a positive impact on your gut microbiota.
 Finding ways to boost your plant-based food intake not only helps to increase your body’s supply of many important nutrients for health and pregnancy, but also provides plenty of the dietary fibre that healthy gut microbes love.

 - Fermented beverages and foods, such as kombucha, kimchi, sauerkraut, tempeh, and others, are popular amongst those seeking gut health benefits.
 However, evidence is lacking to provide a clear answer of which/how much fermented foods impact the microbiome and human health.
-Choosing some of these foods in moderation in the context of a healthy and balanced diet is fine, but don’t use them as an excuse to consume a lot of processed foods.
-(Note: if choosing kombucha in pregnancy, ensure you’re enjoying only the commercially produced non-alcoholic variety; there are increased food safety risks associated with homebrewed version you’re not likely wanting to take in pregnancy, and of course any quantity of alcohol is not recommended during pregnancy or for infants/children.)
+Choosing some of these foods in moderation in the context of a healthy and balanced diet is fine.
+But don’t use them as an excuse to consume a lot of processed foods.
+(Note: if choosing kombucha in pregnancy, ensure you’re enjoying only the commercially produced non-alcoholic variety.
+There are increased food safety risks associated with homebrewed version you’re not likely wanting to take in pregnancy.
+Additionally, any quantity of alcohol is not recommended during pregnancy or for infants/children.)

 Moving for Two (+100 Trillion)

-Poor oral hygiene in pregnancy (such as smoking, and lack of regular brushing/flossing) is known to increase risk for preterm delivery, and it’s hypothesized this is due to negative consequences on the oral microbiome that might also impact the gut microbiome and overall health risks by extension.
+Poor oral hygiene in pregnancy (such as smoking, and lack of regular brushing/flossing) is known to increase risk for preterm delivery.
+It’s hypothesized this is due to negative consequences on the oral microbiome that might also impact the gut microbiome – and overall health risks by extension.
 Avoid smoking or secondhand smoke, and practice healthy tooth brushing and flossing habits throughout pregnancy.

 Early Infant Microbiome

-The top 3 ways to promote healthy microbiome development and balance in your little one are skin-to-skin contact/Kangaroo care, breastfeeding, and avoiding early introduction of solid foods.
+The top 3 ways to promote healthy microbiome development and balance in your little one are skin-to-skin contact/Kangaroo care.
+As well as breastfeeding, and avoiding early introduction of solid foods.